robertwatkins/playground-kathleen/UsingThisProject.md

-The URL for this site will be changing to GitHub because code.google.com is shutting down.
-I'll add the link here when I have it.

-Meanwhile, please do not edit the code here.
+The Source Code Instructions have changed with the move to GitHub.
+I'll edit when I can.

 # A bit about source code control #